dortania/OpenCore-Post-Install/universal/pm.md

 :-------------------------:|:-------------------------:
 ![](../images/post-install/pm-md/pm-working.png)  |  ![](../images/post-install/pm-md/pm-not-working.png)

-As you can see from the image on the left, we have X86PlatformPlugin attached meaning Apple's CPU power management drivers are doing their thing (note that the name of the CPU does not matter).
+As you can see from the image on the left, we have X86PlatformPlugin attached meaning Apple's CPU power management drivers are working (note that the name of the CPU does not matter).
 If you see something similar to the image on the right, then there's likely an issue.
 Make sure to check the following:

 * SSDT-PLUG.**aml** is both present and enabled in your config.plist and EFI/OC/ACPI
   * If you're missing this, head to [Getting Started With ACPI](https://dortania.github.io/Getting-Started-With-ACPI) on how to make this